zhangxijing97/INFO6205_ProgramStructure_Algorithms/README.md

 A graph G = (V,E) consists of two things:<br>
 - A collection V of vertices, or objects to be connected.
 - A collection E of edges, each of which connects a pair of vertices.
+- Degree: vertex v is the number of edges that are incident to it.

 ### Graph Representations